Texas Water Development Board

 Ability to interpret policies, procedures, and regulations.

-Ability to provide prompt, courteous and accurate assistance and clear and concise communication to internal and external stakeholders both verbally and in writing.
+Ability to provide prompt, courteous and accurate assistance and to communicate clearly and concisely to internal and external stakeholders, both verbally and in writing.

 Ability to work and cooperate with others in a team environment.